PRIVATE WALKS AND TALKS

 Great Women of St Albans

-St Albans has a surprisingly wide variety of artistic and architectural designs in its historic and modern buildings, crafted by some of the finest architects in England.
-This talk describes many of the features of the City that people miss as they walk around.
+St Albans has a surprisingly wide variety of artistic and architectural designs in its historic and modern buildings, crafted by some of the finest architects in England. .
 The talk starts with the lovely Pemberton Alms Houses, moves through St Peter's church, down the High Street and finishes at the Abbey.

 Made In St Albans